datastaxdevs/workshop-graphql-netflix/README.md

 ## 1. Login or Register to AstraDB and create database

-> *When creating your instance use the promotion code **ANIA200** to get 200$ of free credit allowing you about 30 million writes + 30 Million reads  + 50GB a month of monthly storage!!*
+> *When creating your instance use the promotion code **ANIA200** to get 200$ of free credit allowing you about 30 million writes + 30 Million reads  + 80GB a month of monthly storage!!*

 **`ASTRADB`** is the simplest way to run Cassandra with zero operations at all - just push the button and get your cluster.
-No credit card required, $25.00 USD credit every month, roughly 5M writes, 30M reads, 40GB storage monthly - sufficient to run small production workloads.
+No credit card required, $25.00 USD credit every month, roughly 20M reads/writes, 80GB storage monthly - sufficient to run small production workloads.

 ✅ **Step 1a:** Click the button to login or register with Datastax.
 You can use your `Github`, `Google` accounts or register with an `email`.